Great Grace, Besetting Sin & The Irrevocable Calling Of God

 I am writing this post today to portray God’s Great Grace even through our worst sins.
 Our words and actions during dark times are grounds for being cast into outer darkness forever.
 I see a great grace from our Father through Jesus that disciplines us back into His will.
 And my prayer is that the gift of faith He has given us encourages other people into believing that Jesus will never give up on humanity.

 29 …for God’s gifts and his call are irrevocable.

 This short scripture has been of great encouragement.
 God has made many promises about our lives.
 This should motivate us to seek Him more and more.
-When we fail it should remind us that we cannot save ourselves through will power.
-Romans 11:29 encourages us that He will not give up on us and will use our mistakes, good works and faith fulfill His purposes in our lives and in the life of others.
+When we fail it should remind us that we cannot save ourselves through willpower.
+Romans 11:29 encourages us that He will not give up on us and will use our mistakes, good works, and faith to fulfill His purposes in our lives and in the life of others.

 When we chose to have faith and embrace a clean conscience by the Blood of Jesus Christ, God uses us to change the spiritual atmosphere.
 God wants everyone to be saved through faith in His Son Jesus.
-No one can earn it though works.
-Our disciplined life and will power cannot save us.
+No one can earn it through work.
+Our disciplined life and willpower cannot save us.
 But that does not mean we should live an undisciplined life.
-In fact, by the power of the Holy Spirit, it should encourage us even more to have a disciplined faith in the midst of our failures because it propels us into His Kingdom and proves as an example that others can have faith and be saved as well.
+In fact, the power of the Holy Spirit should encourage us, even more, to have a disciplined faith in the midst of our failures because it propels us into His Kingdom and proves as an example that others can have faith and be saved as well.